Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how an attacker might exploit the vulnerability.
-This example uses a hypothetical HTTP request that includes a malicious payload designed to trigger the buffer overflow:
+Below is a conceptual example of how an attacker might craft a malicious payload to exploit this vulnerability:

 Host: target.example.com